CloudContactAI/docs/docs/Learn/webhooks-types.md

 ### message.sent

-**Description:** Triggered when a message is successfully sent from CloudContact to a recipient.
+**Description:** Triggered when a message is successfully sent from CloudContact to a contact.

 **When it's sent:**